 There are several tests important for the diagnosis of uveal melanoma such as:

-3. Angiogram or a fluorescein angiogram: this exam allows us to look at blood vessels using a type of dye.
-This will help physicians find out more about the nature of the tumour;
+3. Angiogram or a fluorescent angiogram: This exam allows us to look at blood vessels using a type of dye.
+This will help physicians find out more about the nature of the tumour

 4. Fine needle aspiration biopsy: this is a rarely used exam because the above listed tests are usually accurate in the diagnosis but important for tumour staging and determining risk of metastasis upon genetic testing of the sample as below.